igorek17000/Ender-2-Pro-BTT-V3/README.md

 # PLEASE READ THE ENTIRE README.MD BEFORE PROCEEDING TO ANY DOWNLOADS
 # Updated FIRMWARE.BIN uploaded here at 12:06 EST USA on June 16, 2022
 # If you only purchased the BTT SKR Mini E3 Board, No touch screen, this will work with the stock LCD as well, firmware was updated.
+I have tested it, and you can watch the video of it being tested here: https://www.youtube.com/watch?v=Wr_ytoAwvgc
 # Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3
 # Download Marlin-bugfix-2.1.x(Preconfigured).zip Separately From The Marlin Source Code File Folder above.
 This version of the Marlin source code has already been configured for the BTT SKR Mini E3 v2 + TFT35 E3 v3 to use on an Ender 2 Pro.